You have reached the first chapter of the novel from the pages of a finished passport, read along and I hope you enjoy.

 “What’s the problem then?
 That sounds awesome.”

 “I don’t know.
-My head just tells me not to go.
-He started by saying something about a few weeks.
-And that just sounds like a lot of time to take off right now regardless of what else he’s got to say.”
+Aside from being too new at my job to say ‘hey guys I gotta run out for a bit, see you in two weeks’ my head just tells me not to go.
+Two weeks sounds like a lot of time to take off right now regardless of what else he’s got to say.”

 “Well maybe it’s an emergency?
 What does he do for work?”

 “Something in solar.
-Installation last I heard.
+Installation last I knew.
 I can’t see any reason he would be venturing out of the country for that though.”

 “I thought you decided not to keep up with Spanish after you left.
 Isn’t Portuguese your thing now?
 Isn’t that why you still take those dance lessons?”